frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 3. Press [PLAY] to exit recording and start playback.
 4. [FUNC]+[PLAY] transposes the sequence by played key.

+> [!TIP]
-> Tip: Use external clock from modular gear to sync multiple analog sequencers.
+> > Tip: Use external clock from modular gear to sync multiple analog sequencers.

 ---